tarzandong/autoCSSClass/README.md

-This is a vite pluging for vue project.
+This is a vite pluging for vue/React project.

 With it you can add some post-css style class in template tag. like follow code:
 ``` <div class="w88"></div> ```